| 1st National

 sportspersons in their health, fitness and monitoring of their training

+programme.
 Need based orientation and refresher courses should be planned and

 executed for coaches and teachers of physical education working